-Take breaks.
 It's important to reset and refocus from time to time.
 Take regular breaks to give your body and mind a chance to recuperate.

 Dehydration and hypoglycemia (low blood sugar) can be more dangerous than you may realize.
 Ensure you're drinking plenty of water and eating consistent, nutritious meals throughout the day.

 The more hours you put in after dark, the greater your risk of injury.
 Do the bulk of your work while the sun is still up.

 Do you have a first aid kit with a tourniquet?
 If not, you really should.
 These tools save lives and limbs.
 Uncontrolled bleeding from arms and legs is the most preventable cause of death in injured patients.
 It's so important to control and stop the bleeding.

 Did you know?

-- Uncontrolled bleeding in the chest and abdomen (internal bleeding) cannot be managed outside the hospital.
+- Uncontrolled bleeding in the chest and abdomen — internal bleeding — cannot be managed outside the hospital.

 Keep a first aid kit with a tourniquet close by — in your truck, combine or both.